 Abstract:

 Climate change and fishing pressure are the two most widespread drivers of change in the abundance of freshwater fish populations.
-However, the relative importance of these two stressors has been widely debated, as disentangling their impacts on fish populations has been a challenge.
+However, the relative importance of these two stressors has been widely debated given the challenge of disentangling their impacts on fish populations.
 Using a temperature-dependent population dynamics model, this study simultaneously quantifies the impact of lake warming and fishing on the abundance of freshwater fish populations in the American Midwest.
-Results show that 77 populations had a significant positive response to warming (15%) and 67 populations had a significant negative response to warming (13%).
-The directions and magnitudes of the warming impacts are related to the thermal affinity of the species and the level of exploitation experienced by the population.
-Only 1% of populations are depleted more by temperature variation than fishing.
-For 47% of populations, temperature exacerbates depletion but its impact is smaller than fishing.
-For 6% and 46% of populations, temperature variation fully or partially compensates for depletion caused by fishing.
-An accurate understanding of the primary causes of population fluctuations and the mechanisms by which fish populations respond to climate change can aid in effective fisheries management
+Of the 520 evaluated populations, 77 populations (15%) had a significant positive response to warming and 67 populations (13%) had a significant negative response to warming.
+The directions and magnitudes of the warming impacts were related to the thermal affinity of the species and the level of exploitation experienced by the population.
+Only 1% of populations were depleted more by temperature variation than fishing.
+For 47% of populations, temperature exacerbated depletion, but to a lesser extent than fishing.
+Temperature variation fully or partially compensated for depletion caused by fishing for 6% and 46% of populations, respectively.
+An accurate understanding of the primary causes of population fluctuations and the mechanisms by which fish populations respond to climate change can aid in effective fisheries management.

 Keywords: fish productivity; fishery population dynamics; surplus production model; climate change